rjsf-team/react-jsonschema-form/docs/advanced-customization/custom-templates.md

 - `errorSchema`: The `ErrorSchema` constructed by `Form`

 ## FieldErrorTemplate
-The `FieldErrorTemplate` is the template that renders the all the errors associated a single field.
+The `FieldErrorTemplate` is the template that renders all the errors associated a single field.
-If you want to customize how all the errors are rendered you can.
+If you want to customize how the errors are rendered you can.

 ```tsx
 import { FieldErrorProps } from "@rjsf/utils";